adrgumula/ProxmoxOnedriveBackup/README.md

 ### ProxmoxOnedriveBackup
-This is my stuggles (successful) with Proxmox version 8.3.3 to connect it with Microsoft OneDrive disk (e.g., from Microsoft 365) as additional storage for backups, ISOs, templates, etc.
+This is my experience (mostly successful) with Proxmox version 8.3.3 in connecting it to Microsoft OneDrive (e.g., from Microsoft 365) as additional storage for backups, ISOs, templates, and more.
-The solution uses RCLONE package its installation, configuration, connection wth OneDrive, sychronization between Proxmox <-> OneDrive.
+The solution uses [RCLONE](https://rclone.org) package and covers the installation, configuration, connection to OneDrive, and synchronization process between Proxmox and OneDrive.
 I acknowledge that the solution presented is far from being perfect, but it works.
-If you have any suggestions on how to improve it, feel free to share.
+If you have any suggestions for improvements, feel free to contact me.

 ([1) md files example](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax))

 # What you need?
-- Proxmox server 8+ running(did not check it this work on the 7th version)
+- Proxmox server 8+ (should works on Proxmox 7 as well)
-- Proxmox'S server IP adress (local) ***PROXMOX_IP*** for example _192.168.1.140_
+- Proxmox server IP address (local) ***PROXMOX_IP*** for example _192.168.1.140_
 - OneDrive (I used Office 365 personal wiht 1TB OneDrive storage)
-- Putty (PC) or any SSH client able to do the port forwarding (tunelling).
+- [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (PC) or any SSH client able to do the port forwarding (tunelling).
 I use Putty running under CrossOver 24 for MacOS
+> [!NOTE]
-- Understaning that with Microsoft thinks can be complicated...
+> Understand, with Microsoft things can get complicated..

 # Let's start
 1. RClone - Installing & Configuration part 1